thisdougb/thisdougb.github.io/_posts/2020-02-27-avant-garde-ceo-role.md

 Above all you will be itching to build a company offering a better work-life.
 A tech company requiring fewer hours, but on higher quality work.
-Avant-garde, heretical, punk, you'll take us on a radical road.
+Avant-garde, heretical, punk, audacious, you'll take us on a radical road.

 <i>(Someone is trying out the role at the moment, so we're not currently taking applications.)</i>
 <br>